 Rates for 45-54 Year Olds

 Interestingly, Allstate, which had been on the high end for the last two age groups, jumps down to offering the second-cheapest option available in Vegas.
-Still, SF edges out Allstate by $14 a month.
-With SF at $120 a month, you'll save $216 more than the average Sin City driver.
+Still, State Farm edges out Allstate by $14 a month.
+With State Farm at $120 a month, you'll save $216 more than the average Sin City driver.

 Rates for 55-64 Year Olds